ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/Datastreaming-Topics.md

 partitions: 1

 This contains updates for the veto configuration for hard or soft vetos as set by `kafka_dae_control`.
-Thse are published whenever a veto is enabled or whenever a run is started or stopped.
+These are published whenever a veto is enabled or whenever a run is started or stopped.

 Flatbuffers schemas in this topic:
 - [`vc00`](https://github.com/ISISComputingGroup/streaming-data-types/blob/master/schemas/vc00_veto_configuration.fbs)